scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

      _ = [executor.submit(self.calc_and_store, data, ch_it, tidx) for ch_it in (self.get_dispatch_sequence())]

-The actual call to the analysis kernel happens in ``calc_and_store``.
-This member function also handles storage to the data backend so that when it returns, the data has been analyzed and stored.
-Implementing
-analysis and storage as separate functions would introduce dependencies between futures returned ``executor.submit``.
+The call to the analysis kernel happens in ``calc_and_store``.
+This member function immediately calls the storage backend and stores the analyzed data.
+This allows to run the analysis task in a ``fire-and-forget`` way.
+Implementing analysis and storage as separate functions on the other hand would introduce dependencies between futures returned ``executor.submit``.
 Grouping analysis and storage together on the other hand guarantees that once ``calc_and_store`` returns, the data has been analyzed and stored.
 The member function ``submit`` launches ``calc_and_store`` on an executor by iterating over ``get_dispatch_sequence()``.
 This method returns a list of list of channel pairs :math:`X` and :math:`Y` where each sub-list specifies the range for which a kernel is evaluated.

-Recognizing that all ECEI analysis tasks expect Fourier Transformed data, we add another level of abstraction by grouping these tasks in a ``task_list`` class:
+Since the ECEI analysis tasks for the workflow at hand expect Fourier Transformed data, we add another level of abstraction by grouping them in a ``task_list`` class:

 .. code:: python
    :linenos: